hhanh00/lwdproxy/README.md

 > 💡 **Tip:** You can save a lot of time and disk space by using a min_height > 0.
 > But be sure that your wallets are created *after* this height.

-A complete installation takes ~20 GB of disk space at this time (Block Height 3 M).
+A complete installation takes ~20 GB of disk space at this time (Block Height 3 M), and about 1 hour.
+This is significantly less than deploying a full node.
+However, lwdproxy does not perform any validation.
+However, it is not worse than connecting to a lightwalletd.